 Sure, the term “beauty sleep” refers to simply getting enough shuteye to look and feel awake the next day.
 But now, thanks to a market full of beauty treatments and products, beauty sleep has taken on a whole new meaning.
-Whether you use a silk pillowcase to prevent wrinkles and make your hair silky smooth or apply a serum to awake to glowy, lump skin, there are a number of ways to maximize your beauty sleep.
+Whether you use a silk pillowcase to prevent wrinkles and make your hair silky smooth or apply a serum to awake to glowy, plump skin, there are a number of ways to maximize your beauty sleep.
 To get the lowdown, we spoke with dermatologist Dendy Engelman, MD, who explained a few ways to make the most of your Zs.

 Choose your pillowcase wisely